May 2019 (Last updated in September 2019)

 Arrival and Check-in

-The 20-kilometer journey from Mahé to Silhouette Island took about 40 minutes.
+The 20-kilometer journey from Mahé to Silhouette Island took 40 minutes.
 On the return, the journey was a few minutes shorter.
 Both trips were smooth given the calm seas in May, but we have been told that the sea can be considerably rougher at other times of the year.

 As we approached Silhouette Island, we saw a group of people standing on the dock.
 It was the hotel staff welcoming us to the resort.
 Once inside the arrival lounge, each one of the staff members introduced themselves.
 We thought this was a very nice gesture.

 After the warm welcome, guests were divided into groups and taken for a tour of the resort in golf carts.
-During the tour, we got lots of useful information about Silhouette island and the hotel.
+During the tour, we got lots of useful information about Silhouette Island and the hotel.

 Our King Garden Villa